Bakare-Opeyemi/Bakare-Opeyemi/README.md

 ### Hi there 👋

 I am **Bakare Opeyemi Abdullateef**, a ✨ Versatile Engineer✨ with extreme love for `Analytical Concepts` .
-I have a Bachelor's degree in Physical and Health education with a BSc in Mechanical Engineering in View (Currently in my final year of study).
+I have a Bachelor's degree in Physical and Health education with a BSc in Mechanical Engineering (first class honours).

-✨ With about two years of professional experience in Data science and machine learning.
+✨ With about four years of professional experience in Data science and machine learning.
 My principal goal is delivering a thousand Artificial Intelligence powered Applications that will go on to shape the future of Mankind for the better ✨

 Here are a few facts to get to know me better: